MacKuba

 (Note, the blocking mechanism here is pretty aggressive, in that it also hides all previous interactions between the two users *for everyone*; so don’t be surprised if someone blocks you and your reply or quote “disappears” – it wasn’t deleted, just hidden.)

-You can also create whole “moderation lists” for muting or blocking some groups of people at once, which can be shared with others.
+You can also create “moderation lists” for muting or blocking some groups of people at once, which can be shared with others.
 This is meant to let various communities on Bluesky build their own “defences”, by collecting lists of people who are unpleasant or annoying in some way and letting others mute or block them all at once before they come across them.

 The general high-level plan for moderation at Bluesky and on the AT Protocol is something they call “composable moderation” (old blog post) or “stackable moderation” (recent post).
 It’s an idea that moderation will have many layers – from server operators including the Bluesky company, through various tools and services provided by other companies, organizations, and communities, ending with some ways to privately personalize your experience according to your personal needs.